mesosphere/marathon/docs/articles/deployments.md

     "deploymentId": "342a6dc5-f871-4d10-a4ec-bbe21b431d58"
 }
 ```
 We see that another `deploymentId` is returned.
-This is because internally canceling a deployment simply creats another deployment that reverts the steps of the original one.
+This is because cancellation of the deployment simply creates an another deployment that reverts the steps of the original one.

 **Known caveats:** Marathon has a cap on the number of concurrently running deployments.
 This is controlled by `--max_running_deployments` [command line argument](command-line-arguments.md).
-In some rare occasions, one can have the maximum number of running deployments achieved so that canceling one is not possible (since a new deployment has to be created).
-In this case, canceling using `?force=true` parameter aka. [forced deployment](deployments.md#forced-deployments) should be used.
+In some rare cases it's possible to reach this limit so that canceling a deployments is not possible (since a new deployment has to be created).
+In this happens, canceling using `?force=true` parameter aka. [forced deployment](deployments.md#forced-deployments) should be used.

 ## Forced deployments
-Let's get back to our `product/service/rails-app` service deployment that is now "stuck" with slightly exaggerated resource requirements.
+Let's get back to our `product/service/rails-app` service deployment which is now "stuck" with slightly exaggerated resource requirements.
 We realize that 1k CPUs is too much and decide to update the `product/service/rails-app` service definition with reasonable CPU requirements.
-However, when submitting new service definition, Marathon will respond with `HTTP 209 (conflict)`:
+However, when submitting the new service definition, Marathon will respond with `HTTP 209 (conflict)`:
 ```
 {
     "message": "App is locked by one or more deployments.
 Override with the option '?force=true'",